sZwX74/assistive-technology-cursor-control/README.md

 ---

 ## Description of Directories
-The most recent work that has been updated is in the `fingertip_keyboard_input` directory, worked on in Fall 2022 and Spring 2023.
+The most recent work that has been updated is in the `fingertip_keyboard_input` directory, worked on in Fall 2022, Spring 2023, and Fall 2023.
 This directory includes work for both keyboard control and mouse control.
 Further instructions can be found within the directory's readme.

 `fingertip_keyboard_input` directly incorporates the work of `two_handed_gestures`, which is work completed by previous members of the group on the mouse control.
 As such, `two_handed_gestures` was last updated Fall 2022.